CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 (Yes, I'm serious 😆 )

-In order to do this, we'll need to read the the kittyDna from the CryptoKitties smart contract.
-(And we can do that because the CryptoKitties data is stored openly on the blockchain.
-Isn't blockchain cool?!)
+In order to do this we'll need to read the kittyDna from the CryptoKitties smart contract.
+We can do that because the CryptoKitties data is stored openly on the blockchain.
+Isn't the blockchain cool?!

 Don't worry — our game isn't actually going to hurt anyone's CryptoKitty.
 We're only *reading* the CryptoKitties data, we're not able to actually delete it 😉